 |AIDS Institute HIV Clinical Guidelines Program Recommendations Rating Scheme|

 |A = Strong||1 = At least 1 randomized trial with clinical outcomes and/or validated laboratory endpoints|

 |B = Moderate||2 = One or more well-designed, nonrandomized trial or observational cohort study with long-term clinical outcomes|

 |C = Optional||3 = Expert opinion|

 HCV Guideline 1/4-fold Pocket Guides:

 Clinical Training from CEI

 HCV Guideline Slide Set: Are you giving a talk on HCV?
 Share the NYSDOH AIDS Institute HCV guideline with your audience.
-The slide set presents information on the entire guideline (45 slides), but individual slides can be copied and pasted into your presentation.
+The slide set presents information on the entire guideline, but individual slides can be copied and pasted into your presentation.
 The content of individual slides cannot be changed.